CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 ### **§27-357 Exit Requirements**

-The determination of exit requirements for a building shall be based upon the occupancy group classification of the building, the number of occupants, the floor area, the travel distance to an exit, and the capacity of the exits, as provided in [table 6-1](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/table-6-1determination-of-exit-and-access-requirements) and herein.
+The determination of exit requirements for a building shall be based upon the occupancy group classification of the building, the number of occupants, the floor area, the travel distance to an exit, and the capacity of the exits, as provided in [table 6-1](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#table-6-1-determination-of-exit-and-access-requirements) and herein.
 Every floor of a building shall be provided with exit facilities for its occupant load.
 The occupant loads of floors shall not be cumulative for the purpose of designing vertical exits, except where one floor is used by another as a means of egress.
 Vertical exits provided from any floor above grade may serve simultaneously all floors above grade, and vertical exits provided from any floor below grade may serve simultaneously all floors below grade.

 #### a.
 Mixed occupancy.

-When a building is classified in more than one occupancy group in accordance with the provisions of [section 27-239](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-378 Escalators) of article two of subchapter three of this chapter, the exit requirements for the entire building shall be determined on the basis of the occupancy group having the strictest exit requirements, or the exit requirements for each building section shall be determined separately.
+When a building is classified in more than one occupancy group in accordance with the provisions of [section 27-239](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-239-classification-of-buildings) of article two of subchapter three of this chapter, the exit requirements for the entire building shall be determined on the basis of the occupancy group having the strictest exit requirements, or the exit requirements for each building section shall be determined separately.

 #### b.
 Incidental occupancies.